EliXie212/bios-611-project/README.md

 Using This Project
 ------------------
 You will need Docker.
-You will need to be able to run docker as your current user.
+You will need to be able to run docker as your current user with permission to read and write files.

 Instructions on installation of docker can be found here: